Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey

 where $M_{\rm hot}$ and $M_{\rm cold}$ are respectively the mass of the "hot" and "cold" component.

 \

 Fig.~\ref{fig:Mass_distributions} shows the distribution of masses respectively for the "hot" (left) and "cold" (middle) components together with the total stellar mass (right) of the galaxy colour-coded by visual morphology (spirals in blue, lenticulars in green and ellipticals in red).
 Focusing on the first panel, we can notice, as expected, a clear trend between the "hot" mass and the morphology with elliptical galaxies skewed at the high-mass end of the distribution; lenticulars and spirals are, on average, less massive with a broader distribution and contributing in the whole dynamical range\footnote{As we show in appendix \ref{app:Analysis_golden_sample} even applying some quality cuts on the sample, the general trends between the different distributions are unaffected.}.
-On the top panel of the picture, we show the distribution for the whole sample demonstrating that, even though ellipticals dominate in terms of mass, their number, in the analysed sample, is less significant; we stress that these histograms are affected by the selections criteria adopted in the MaNGA survey and cannot be considered (without accounting for the proper corrections) representative of the real local galaxy population.
+On the top panel of the picture, we show the distribution for the whole sample demonstrating that, even though ellipticals dominate in terms of mass, their number, in the analysed sample, is less significant; we stress that these histograms are affected by the selections criteria adopted in the MaNGA survey and cannot be considered (without accounting for the proper corrections) representative of the real local galaxy population \citep[][]{Wake_2017}{}{}.

-Similar trends can be seen in the $\log_{10}{\rm M_{cold}}$ distribution.
+Similar trends can be seen in the $ M_{\rm cold}$ distribution.
 Ellipticals are still skewed at high masses peaking much closer to lenticulars.
 For both lenticulars and spirals the distributions span very similar ranges compared to their "hot" counterparts suggesting an increase in the rotational support (if compared to ellipticals) with a still relevant contribution from dispersion-dominated structures.

 The last panel on the right shows the distribution of the total stellar mass for each galaxy mostly reflecting the behaviour of the "hot" ("cold") component in the high (low) mass bins, stressing their role and their dependency on stellar mass in the overall galaxy budget. \fr{We verified that our stellar masses are consistent with the prediction from the NASA-Sloan Atlas (NSA)\footnote{\url{http://nsatlas.org/}} settling on linear relation with a small offset of $0.04~ \rm dex$ and a scatter of $0.18~ \rm dex$.}